ekbann/rpi-cluster/README.md

 # rpi-cluster
-Bash script to automatically configure a cluster of fresh Debian Netinst (or Raspios Lite) nodes.
+Bash script to automatically configure a cluster of fresh Debian Netinst (or Raspberry Pi OS Lite) nodes.

 Based on https://dev.to/awwsmm/building-a-raspberry-pi-hadoop-spark-cluster-8b2